• Skip to primary navigation

 I am so excited about these everything pretzel bites!
 They combine two of my favorite foods — homemade bagels and pretzels.

-This recipe uses my soft sourdough beer pretzel recipe as a base, though I've swapped out the starter and beer for regular flour and water.
+This recipe uses my soft sourdough beer pretzel recipe as a base, though I've swapped out the sourdough starter and beer for regular flour and water.

 I've also added onions to the dough to really emphasize the everything bagel flavor throughout the dough.